jordimolesblanco/mysql/replication_between_mysql5.5_and_mariadb10.2/README.md

 The goal is to migrate from an old version of MySQL to the newest available (or at least to a newer one).
 - First you copy the data to a newer version of MySQL/MariaDB/Percona.
 - Then you setup replication.
 - Then you make clones of the new replica and do as much testing as you please.
+Don't run tests on the replica, since doing so will break replication.
 - Then you turn the new replica into master and point your application to the new server.
 - Finally you enjoy your new MySQL with very little downtime.